input-output-hk/nixops-flake/README.md

 ### nixops_2_0-2021-01-unstable (@version@)

-* Pure builds are compiled with all mentioned plugins
+* Pure builds are compiled with all mentioned plugins (except for libvirtd on Darwin)
 * Impure builds may be used to selectively choose plugins
 * Plugins available are aws, gcp, packet, libvirtd(!), vbox, nixos-modules-contrib ("contrib below"), encrypted-links ("links" below):
 ```